40 Customer Service Tools You've Never Heard Of (But Should Be Using)

 Artificial intelligence has changed the game when it comes to automation, instant customer assistance, and personalization.

-Next up are the best niche AI tools for customer support.
+Next up are the best niche tools that use AI to automate customer service.

 8. Siit – An AI assistant for knowledge management